Cluedo (Australian game show): Mrs. White

-Mrs. White is the long-time cook and housekeeper of Brindebella and has lived through its long history.
+Mrs. White is the long-time cook and housekeeper of Brindabella and has lived through its long history.
 After her own daughter died, she took on Miss Scarlet as a surrogate daughter and they became very close, nicknamed "Whitey" by her.
-After initial reservations, she grew close to the new mistress of Brindebella Mrs. Peacock, who treats her well.
+After initial reservations, she grew close to the new mistress of Brindabella Mrs. Peacock, who treats her well.
 Mrs. White lives in a nearby cottage with her sickly husband Arthur, his poor health plays on her mind.
 She is disappointed that she will not be buried with the family on the property, rather in a small plot at Creswick Falls cemetery.

 Joy Westmore played Mrs. Blanche White.
 Her most recent productions before working on the show were Embassy and Col'n Carpenter.
 Westmore expressed hesitation when first approached for the role, wondering how Crawford would successfully adapt the childhood game onto the screen.
 Recalling memories of playing the board game with her children, she thought it was an "odd choice".
 One episode saw Westmore murder a character played by former Prisoner co-star Beverley Dunn; Prisoner Officers and Inmates magazine observed it was reminiscent of a scene in the former show with the roles reversed.
 Westmore also reunited with Prisoner actress Lynda Stoner who played a hairdresser, and the magazine noted that in both shows Stoner was responsible for messing with Westmore's characters' hair.Evening Standard described Whitfield as "go[ing] back to her roots" to play the "character actress" part of Mrs. White.
 Whitfield had devised that her character was born in the North as Blanche Postlethwaite before marrying Mr. White, and that while she's adopted Mrs. Peacock's "refrained" accent her Northern tongue comes out when tipsy.
 The character was known for being played by mature aged women; Whitfield, who was in her 50s at the time, was aged twenty years up for the role with a grey wig.
 Unlike the savvy Australian version, the British charactisation of Mrs. White was as a "dimwit".
 Granada TV reported that they approached Julie Walters to play the character in Series 4 for a salary of around £20,000, but her agents never received the contact.